BOSTON (CBS) – Tax deductions lower your taxable income. Tax credits provide a dollar-for-dollar reduction of your income tax liability.

 Contributions: Cash is always appreciated but in order to get a deduction you need to document your contribution.
 Rules require either a bank record that supports the donation or a written statement from the charity if the contribution is more than $250.

 Noncash Contributions: Remember around Christmas when I suggested you take your old stuff to the Goodwill and get a receipt.
 Find the receipt.
 People forget about the noncash contributions they have made during the year.
 The receipt reminds you that you did donate all of that stuff to the Goodwill.
-You should not claim deductions for used clothing and “household goods” that are not in “good” condition or better.
-The Goodwill has a list of suggested deduction amounts.
+You can no longer claim deductions for used clothing and “household goods” that are not in “good” condition or better.
+Check the Goodwill’s website to get a list of suggested deduction amounts.

 The Savers Credit: Congress wanted to encourage lower income wage earners to start saving for retirement.
 So they came up with a tax credit when you contribute to your retirement plan.
 This tax credit could help you offset the cost of the first $2,000 contributed to an IRA, 401(k) and other retirement plans.
 There are income limits.